microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Microsoft.Graph.Devices.CorporateManagement.md

 Update the navigation property protectedAppLockerFiles in deviceAppManagement

 ### [Update-MgDeviceAppManagementMobileApp](Update-MgDeviceAppManagementMobileApp.md)
-Update the properties of a win32LobApp object.
+Update the properties of a windowsMobileMSI object.

 ### [Update-MgDeviceAppManagementMobileAppAssignment](Update-MgDeviceAppManagementMobileAppAssignment.md)
 Update the properties of a mobileAppAssignment object.